MATTERS OF PRIDE May 17-June 29 *

 A celebration of equality, modernity, and diversity.

-Join us for an unforgettable night featuring renowned literary voices, politicians from the City of Stockholm, inspiring conversations with LGBTQI+ advocates & electrifying performances—including the debut of the song “My Love,” produced by Swedish Petter Wallenberg and performed by American drag icon Lady Bunny.
+Join us for an unforgettable night featuring renowned literary voices, politicians from the City of Stockholm, inspiring conversations with LGBTQI+ advocates & electrifying performances—including the live world premiere of the single “My Love (is the way it's supposed to be)” by Swedish Petter Wallenberg featuring American drag icon Lady Bunny.
 Enjoy art, connect with like-minded individuals, and immerse yourself in the spirit of Stockholm.

 Welcome to Sweden’s capital city, a place where equality is a way of life!